DefangLabs/defang-docs/docs/use-cases/use-cases.md

 ## Data Stores

-Defang now offers paid tier support for managed [Postgres](./concepts/managed-storage/managed-postgres) and [Redis](./concepts/managed-storage/managed-redis) data store services.
-While Defang is primarily designed for stateless workloads, it can now support stateful workloads if used with one of the managed services mentioned above.
+While Defang is primarily designed for stateless workloads, Defang now offers support for stateful workloads through our [managed storage](./concepts/managed-storage) options, including [Postgres](./concepts/managed-storage/managed-postgres) and [Redis](./concepts/managed-storage/managed-redis).

 :::warning
 Using unsupported data stores (e.g., ElasticSearch) with Defang is strongly discouraged.
 Doing so may result in permanent data loss.
-Stick to Defang's managed services like Postgres and Redis for reliable data persistence.
+Stick to Defang's managed services like [Postgres](./concepts/managed-storage/managed-postgres) and [Redis](./concepts/managed-storage/managed-redis) for reliable data persistence.
 :::

 Please be aware that if you choose not to use a Defang-supported managed service, there is a risk that any data stored in a container may be lost if the container is replaced.